-The Coronavirus has forced the millions around the world to change their daily life, working routine and holiday plans.
+The Coronavirus has forced millions around the world to change their daily life, working routines, and holiday plans.
 The Duke and Duchess of Cambridge are among those millions.
 Until recently, the Royal couple had been working from their country residence Anmer Hall in Norfolk since the last week of March and homeschooling their children.

-Usually, at the end of July, William and Catherine along with their three kids spend quality time with Middleton family at Caribbean Paradise Mustique.
+Usually, at the end of July, William and Catherine along with their three kids spend quality time with the Middleton family at Caribbean Paradise Mustique.
 Last year we got Prince George’s birthday pic from that vacation.

 But this year the plans had to be changed.
 So, Prince William whisked his family off to a place that holds memories from his childhood and a place that he will inherit one day as The Duke of Cornwall – The Tresco Island.
-The Mirror reported that The Duke and Duchess of Cambridge took their three children to the Isles of Scilly for a staycation, where Prince William went to as a kid with Prince Harry, Prince Charles and Princess Diana in 1989.
+The Mirror reported that The Duke and Duchess of Cambridge took their three children to the Isles of Scilly for a staycation, where Prince William went to as a kid with Prince Harry, Prince Charles, and Princess Diana in 1989.

 “The Duke and Duchess of Cambridge said hello to locals as they cycled across the stunning island of Tresco.
 A holidaymaker today said: ‘William and Kate were riding their bicycles, having a laugh.
 They looked so happy enjoying the weather.
 I did do a double-take.
 They were really friendly and said hello.'”